FastPix/flutter-data-better-player/README.md

-# FastPix Better Player Wrapper
+# FastPix Data Better Player

-A Flutter plugin that provides a wrapper around BetterPlayer with FastPix analytics integration for comprehensive video player metrics and tracking.
+A Flutter plugin that provides a wrapper around BetterPlayer plus with FastPix analytics integration for comprehensive video player metrics and tracking.

 ## Description